AlexFrazer/web-template/README.md

 # Web Template

-A quick template I use for making front end applications.
+A template for building web applications.

+## Intentions

+- Keep up to date with most recent technologies
+- Keep bundle size as small as possible
+- Make generic and re-usable examples where possible.

 ## Prerequisites